mahdi-shafiei/STAT-4830/section/1/notes.md

 These fundamentals - grid organization, memory layout, and efficient operations - prepare us for matrix multiplication, where we'll discover how simple patterns combine to represent complex images.
 The next section builds on these ideas to find and manipulate the patterns hidden in our numbers.

-I'll draft the Matrix Multiplication section following this approach, keeping the style clear and engaging while building from concrete examples toward key concepts.

 # Matrix Multiplication: Combining Simple Components